cabforum/netsec/docs/NSR.md

 **Vulnerability Scan**: A process that uses manual or automated tools to probe internal and external systems to check and report on the status of operating systems, services, and devices exposed to the network and the presence of vulnerabilities listed in the NVD, OWASP Top Ten, or SANS Top 25.

-**Workstation**: A device, such as a phone, tablet, or desktop or laptop computer, which is capable of accessing CA Infrastructure and/or Network Equipment with elevated privileges.
+**Workstation**: A device, such as a phone, tablet, or desktop or laptop computer, which is capable of accessing CA Infrastructure and/or Network Equipment with elevated privileges compared to any given point on the general internet.

 ## Requirements